Man sitting in front of computer and smiling at camera

 As an ambitious individual with high hopes for climbing the career ladder, you understand the importance of selecting a degree that will equip you with today's most in-demand skills.
 Ideally, you'll enroll in a highly respected program that gives your resume an automatic boost upon graduation.

 Options abound, but one path, in particular, provides a compelling blend of far-reaching, transferable skills and targeted knowledge — not to mention the respect of potential employers: a business management degree.
-The Master of Business Administration (MBA) is highly regarded, of course, but why wait until graduate school to prepare for an exciting business career?

 What Is Business Management?